lilykasperek/DataViz_Final_Project/updates.md

 ## April 25th After Class

 This class I worked on setting up the actual blogdown website and connecting it to Git for a good amount of time.
 I also started making some preliminary visualizations for the last data set I want to use in this project.

+## April 27th Before Class

+All of the work I did since last class was in my blogdown project so I won't be submitting any of the actual work.
+I finalized my first tab.
+I changed the fonts of the questions that go along with my visualizations and made my visualizations as uniform in style as I could.
+My next steps are to finalize my other sections and change the theme of the actual website itself.